Artificial Magnets

 Advantages of electromagnets

-1. The poles of the electromagnet can be reversed by reversing the direction of current.
+1. The polarity of an electromagnet can be reversed simply by changing the direction of the electric current.

 Applications of magnets